DUKE GEOLOGICAL LABORATORY

 History of Mining and Their Minerals - Western Connecticut

-Tonight’s lecture will expose club members to the four types of mineralization mechanisms that have been detected in the rocks of western Connecticut.
+Tonight’s lecture exposed club members to the four types of mineralization mechanisms that have been detected in the rocks of western Connecticut.
 Each with a distinctive suite of minerals, these include 1) volcanic- and shallow-level intrusive systems, 2) intermediate depth hydrothermal systems, 3) deep magmatic systems and 4) intermediate- to deep metamorphic agencies.

 Through the use of maps, cross-sections, and diagrams a discussion of the bedrock geology of western Connecticut in the context of the plate tectonic assembly, will prep the stage but the lecture will be dominated by highly illustrated “visits” to many of the classic collecting localities explored during his career including specimen images from the Dukelabs.com collection.
 Localities described with maps and images will include: